reshabh27/signup-form/README.md

 # Intro component with sign up form solution

-This is a solution to the [Intro component with sign up form challenge on Frontend Mentor]

-## Overview

-### The challenge

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size